Jimpsoni/TelegramBot/README.md

 # TelegramBot
-This bot gets top posts from r/ProgrammerHumor and posts it to telegram
+This bot gets weekly top posts from r/ProgrammerHumor and posts it to telegram meme group

+# Redditbot.py:
+  This class is responsible to get the top post from reddit and download it for telegram bot to use.